Water is essential for people and the things we grow, but also hard to access and distribute in settings far removed

 Surface pumps are straightforward in application.
 In any body of water, these pumps can deliver flow rates between four and ten gallons per minute, on average, and without drawing much power.

 In addition to pumping from natural water bodies, this is a good option for cisterns and other water catchments.

 Submersible pumps designed for solar power are built to be more energetically conservative so that the supply of power coming from the panels can maintain the pumping load.

 The questions are, how deep into the earth do you need to go and how much water do you need?
 The deeper it goes, the more it costs, a fact that holds true for all wells and not only solar pump wells.

 As previously noted, however, there is a limit to the vertical height that a solar powered pump can move water.
 The maximum lift for most pumps is between 75 and 350 feet, and though some can go deeper, the increased requirement on design brings the pump prices up and the cost-savings down.

 In most applications, it will not be necessary to sink wells any deeper than the upper edge of the water table.
 Safety concerns for domestic water use aren’t necessary for plants and livestock, so shallow wells are usually sufficient.
 The lower flow rate of these pumps complements shallow and slow-restore wells.

 Conclusion: Benefits and Trade-offs of Solar Water Pumps

 Solar water pumps are energy-efficient solutions for many off-grid watering applications.

 The technology is suited for a range of water needs but is optimized for systems with low flow.

 Solar pumps are also well suited for areas where other power sources are either unavailable or too costly to access.
-The most relevant applications include crop irrigation, refilling of livestock water basins, and reservoir regulation in ponds and lakes.
+The most relevant applications include crop irrigation, refilling of livestock water basins, and regulation of water levels in ponds and lakes.